c19witness/uk-covid19-inquiry/2023-11-02_module-2/1_Lord_Simon_Stevens.rst

 INQ000022737, please.

-And, as you can see, the heading of it "NERVTAG Sub-committee on the pandemic influenza", so directly related to pandemics and face masks and respirators stockpile, and then formal recommendations to the Department of Health, and I'll try to deal with this quickly but, if we can go to page 2 -- I'm so sorry, it's the bottom of page 1 and then 2.
+And, as you can see, the heading of it "NERVTAG Sub-committee on the pandemic influenza", so directly related to pandemics and :outline:`face masks` and :outline:`respirators` stockpile, and then formal recommendations to the Department of Health, and I'll try to deal with this quickly but, if we can go to page 2 -- I'm so sorry, it's the bottom of page 1 and then 2.
 Have you got that?

 So under "Discussion points" and "Stockpile":